DNS Queries Over TCP

 One DNS Query per TCP Connection

-Avi Vantage processes only one DNS query per TCP connection processed.
+Avi Vantage processes only one DNS query per TCP connection.
 Avi Vantage does not support DNS query pipelining as described in the RFC 7766.
 That is, if multiple DNS queries are sent over the same TCP connection, Avi will generate the response only for the first DNS query and ignore the remaining queries.
 If the DNS queries were meant for pass through to upstream DNS servers, then only the first DNS query in the TCP connection is passed to the upstream server and the remaining queries are ignored.

 Avi Vantage-initiated TCP Connection Close